-- In the Taihape West Slip Zone, any new or addition to any existing non-habitable building or structure must not exceed a gross floor area of 40 square metres., and no new dwellings, relocated dwellings, or habitable buildings will be permitted to be erected on any site. - B8.2-2 Any addition to a habitable building, not exceeding a gross floor area of 40 square metres. - B8.2-3 A Geotech report and specifications of foundations designed by a registered structural engineer must accompany any building consent application for any addition or extension to any building that exceeds 20 square metres.
+- B8.2-1 In the Taihape West Slip Zone, any no more than one new or addition to any existing non-habitable building or structure may be placed or constructed on a site at any time following the operative date of this rule, provided that it must have must not exceed a gross floor area of 40 square metres or less., and no new dwellings, relocated dwellings, or habitable buildings will be permitted to be erected on any site. - B8.2-2 Any addition to a habitable building, not exceeding a gross floor area of 40 square metres. - B8.2-2 A Geotech report and specifications of foundations designed by a registered structural engineer must accompany any building consent application for any addition or extension to any building that exceeds 20 square metres.